AliSafari-IT/igs-pharma/README.md

 ### Frontend

 - React 18 with TypeScript
+- Vite for fast development and building
 - Material-UI (MUI) for modern UI components
 - React Router v6 for navigation
-- React Query for data fetching and caching
+- TanStack React Query for data fetching and caching
 - Formik & Yup for form handling and validation
-- Chart.js for analytics and reporting
+- Recharts for analytics and reporting
+- Vitest for testing with Jest DOM matchers
+- pnpm as package manager

 ### Backend